standardebooks/manual/10-art-and-images.rst

 	.. tip::

 		To apply transforms, try the `Inkscape Apply Transforms extension <https://github.com/Klowner/inkscape-applytransforms>`__, or using Inkscape to save as an “Optimized SVG.”
+Alternatively, you can use the command line tool `SVGO (SVG Optimizer) <https://github.com/svg/svgo>`__ or the `online version of the tool <https://jakearchibald.github.io/svgomg/>`__.

 The cover image
 ***************